tchaves42/My-profile/README.md

 My skills include:

-.Web application development with Java and Angular .Creating responsive user interfaces
+- Web application development with Java and Angular
+- Creating responsive user interfaces
-.Basic data structures and algorithms
+- Basic data structures and algorithms
-.API and RESTful services integration
+- API and RESTful services integration
-.Teamwork and collaboration in agile projects
+- Teamwork and collaboration in agile projects

 ##